TRITURUS CRISTATUS GROUP: THE CRESTED NEWTS

 The crested newts found in the West of the Balkans have recently (Arntzen et al, 2007) been described as a species in their own right, previously being regarded as a subspecies of T. carnifex.

-These species are all very closely related, and hybrids have been succesfully bred from most combinations of the four species.
+These species are all very closely related, and hybrids have been succesfully bred from most combinations.
 This group of species, together with the marbled newt, exhibit a chromosomal anomaly leading to a 50% mortality of all eggs produced.

 REFERENCES